 Source: Bosch Presse — Connected Car Effect 2025

-Self-driving car technology brings us closer to a driverless future thanks to seven revolutionary tech solutions that have been reshaping multiple industries, including automotive.
+Self-driving car technology brings us closer to a driverless future thanks to seven revolutionary tech solutions and emerging technologies in automotive industry, and not only.

 Automakers can’t compete in the modern landscape on their own; they need the help of top tech companies, startups, and software vendors.
-It’s no surprise that technologies in connected cars require a different kind of experience and different business models.
+It’s no surprise that each new technology in the automotive industry and connected cars as well requires a different kind of experience and different business models.
 Because of this, OEMs have to partner with Tier 1 and Tier 2 companies and harness their software expertise.

 Everything starts with IoT

 Modern cars can connect to multiple devices through the internet.
-This lets them receive data from:
+This lets them receive connected car data from:

 - smart infrastructure devices like lane markers, beacons on traffic signals, and signs